Bleep lives right at the heartcore of Energy Flash, my history of rave culture.

 Sweet Exorcist’s Richard H. Kirk and Forgemaster Rob Gordon team up for this coldly compelling one-off.
 All whiplash percussion and spectral synths, ‘Dissonance’ is the prize here.
 Its “ooh, ooh, techno city” hook, sampled from Cybotron (Juan Atkins’ first group) might be homage to Detroit.
 But it could equally be serving notice to the Belleville Three: watch out, Sheffield is the world capital of electronic music.
 Again.
 Because, actually, that Cybotron vocal sounds suspiciously like early Human League…

-Bleep at its most sophisticated, the final tune on this seven track maxi-EP (or is it mini-LP?) starts with a dizzy-making roundelay of dub-delayed bleeps, falls into a strange loping sashay of a groove, and blossoms into a fiesta of textured percussion, clanking bass, and densely clustered electronic tonalities.
+Bleep at its most sophisticated, the final tune on this seven track maxi-EP (or is it mini-LP?) starts with a dizzying roundelay of dub-delayed bleeps, falls into a strange loping sashay of a groove, and blossoms into a fiesta of textured percussion, clanking bass, and densely clustered electronic tonalities.

 What Is House EP

 Where better to end than with LFO voicing the question originally raised by bleep itself – just how far can house music be stretched and still be house?
-With its gnarly synth and electronically-distorted spoken-not-sung vocal, the title track sounds like the Fall if Mark E. Smith was reborn as a 20 year old South Yorks pillhead.
-The concise lyric pays homage to “the pioneers of the hypnotic groove” – from Phuture, Fingers Inc and Adonis to Eno, Tangerine Dream, YMO, Kraftwerk and Depeche – but like all tributes implies: we’re more-than-worthy inheritors.
+With its gnarly synth and electronically-distorted spoken-not-sung vocal, the title track sounds like the Fall if Mark E. Smith was reborn as a 20-year-old South Yorks pillhead.
+The concise lyric pays homage to “the pioneers of the hypnotic groove” – from Phuture, Fingers Inc and Adonis to Eno, Tangerine Dream, YMO, Kraftwerk and Depeche – but, like all tributes, implies: we’re more-than-worthy inheritors.